3 Main Diagramming Techniques for Projects

 Influence Diagram is one of the tools that can be used in the decision-making process for any project.
 It allows the Project Manager to consider various factors before they arrived at their final decision.
 They are able to identify areas where they should never compromise on quality.

-Take for example, a Project Manager managing a construction project.
-The use of Influence Diagram will allow him to understand that he need not compromise but he can still compromise when he is choosing the frame to use for the Windows.
+Take, for example, a Project Manager managing a construction project.
+The use of the Influence Diagram will allow him to understand that he need not compromise but he can still compromise when he is choosing the frame to use for the Windows.

 An Influence Diagram is a visual representation of a decision when planning project risks.
 These diagrams are used to indicate a problem in the design by identifying elements such as uncertainties, decisions and objectives and how these elements influence each other.